abbasudo/laravel-purity/README.md

 await request(`/api/restaurants?${query}`);
 ```
 ### Apply Sort
-Queries can accept a sort parameter that allows sorting on one or multiple fields with the following syntaxes:
+Queries can accept a sort parameter that allows sorting on one or multiple fields with the following syntax's:

 `GET /api/:pluralApiId?sort=value` to sort on 1 field